Ramstein Air Base: 86th Wing

-Reassigned from Neubiberg Air Base, West Germany in 1952 and except for a period between 1968 and 1973, the 86th Wing, under various designations, has been the main operational and host unit at Ramstein Air Base.
+Reassigned from Neubiberg Air Base, West Germany in 1952, except for a period between 1968 and 1973, the 86th Wing, under various designations, has been the main operational and host unit at Ramstein Air Base.

 Throughout the 1950s, the 86th was primarily a Fighter-Bomber Wing.
 In 1960, it was realigned to an air defense mission and became the 86th Air Division (Defense).
 The 86th AD was inactivated in 1968.
 Returning as an F-4 Phantom II Tactical Fighter Wing in 1973, the 86th TFW performed that mission until 1994, deploying components to the Middle East during the 1990 Gulf War.